Is a 6% commission fair? | What makes a realtor's fee fair? | Learn how to get a fair commission rate | FAQs

 What's a fair buyer's agent fee?

-A fair buyer's agent fee is one that incentivizes agents in your area to show your home to potential buyers.
-Nationwide, 1.00% to 4.00% is the standard commission rate for buyer's agents.
+Nationwide, 1.00% to 4.50% is the typical commission rate for buyer's agents.
 But rates in your state, city, or even your neighborhood might vary.

 When a traditional 6% commission is still fair